HaraldBerthelsen/marytts-lang-ar/README.md

 # marytts-lang-ar

+Don't use - doesn't work at the moment.
+If you want basic arabic support use my clone of marytts.

 This is very much work in progress.
 It sort of works for me - but there are plenty of errors and problems.